-You could choose to study a Foundation Degree or a BA (Hons) Degree in Veterinary Nursing.
+You could also choose to study for a Foundation Degree or a BA (Hons) Degree in Veterinary Nursing.

 Veterinary Nurse degrees are the longer route to get qualified as a Vet Nurse, as they take between 3-4 years to complete.
-They are more academically focused, so you spend more time learning about the theory behind veterinary practices, but you still need to gain the same level of work experience through approved training practices.
+They are more academically focused, so you spend more time learning about the theory behind veterinary practices.
+Though, you still need to gain the same level of work experience through approved hands-on training.

-Take a look at the RCVS-accredited degrees in veterinary nursing.
+Take a look at the RCVS-accredited degrees here.

-To get onto a vocational Veterinary Nurse course or degree requires work experience.
-The experience needed to be a Veterinary Nuse can be gained in veterinary practices or animal-related environments like catteries, kennels or rehoming centres.
+Getting onto a vocational Veterinary Nurse course or degree requires work experience.
+The experience needed can be gained in veterinary practices or animal-related environments like catteries, kennels or rehoming centres.
 Though the more relevant experience you have, the better.

 If you’re considering becoming a Vet Nurse, there are many online courses available to help you explore veterinary practice.

 After studying this course you’ll be able to seek employment as a Veterinary Support Assistant, where you can directly assist veterinary nurses.
-This will give you a much clearer picture of what it means to become a Registered Veterinary Nurse.
+From here, you will have a much clearer picture of what it means to become a Registered Veterinary Nurse.

-You can also complete this course within a year.
+You can also complete this course within a year, though you have two if you need it.
 So it’s a quick way to upskill, practice and prepare for your career as a Veterinary Nurse.

+By studying online, and from home, you can easily learn around your existing commitments.
 Find out more about studying veterinary courses with learndirect by talking with our Course Executives today!
-They can run you through what our veterinary nursing assistant course entails, plus how you can get started.